wmcadigital/wmn-design-system/doc/contributing/coding-standards.md

 # Components

-Find components in `src/wmnds/components`.
+Find components in `src/tfwmds/components`.

-Components must use the `.wmnds-` namespace.
+Components must use the `.tfwmds-` namespace.

-For example, `.wmnds-button`.
+For example, `.tfwmds-button`.

 ## Writing CSS for components